purescript/purescript-strings/docs/Data/String.md

 split :: String -> String -> Array String
 ```

-Returns the substrings of the first string separated along occurences
+Returns the substrings of the second string separated along occurences
-of the second string.
+of the first string.
+* `split " " "hello world" == ["hello", "world"]`

 #### `toCharArray`